Easy Eggless Sheet-Pan Pancakes

 How to Make Easy Eggless Sheet-Pan Pancakes Step 2

-3 – Spread batter into the prepared baking sheet.
+Spread the batter into the prepared baking sheet.
 Top with optional add-ons, if using.

-4 – Bake until golden brown and a toothpick comes out clean.
+Bake until golden brown and a toothpick inserted into the center comes out clean.

 How to Make Easy Eggless Sheet-Pan Pancakes Step 5